Film: Die Hard with a Vengeance

 - At the beginning, another nod to the first film: in the first film, Hans Gruber and his crew arrived at Nakatomi in a Pacific Courier truck.
 In the opening of this movie, when the Bonwit Teller storefront blows up, you'll see an Atlantic Courier armored truck get thrown in the air and flipped over.

-- Near Villain Victory: Even closer then part 2 but only due to the fact Simon was after the gold and was only trying to kill John on the side, not really caring if he lived or died.
+- Near Villain Victory: Even closer than Die Harder but only due to the fact Simon was after the gold and was only trying to kill John on the side, not really caring if he lived or died.
 He nearly gets away with his scheme, but one tiny slip up via the aspirin bottle cost him dearly.

 - The Nineties/Unintentional Period Piece: Payphones everywhere, the suggestion the bomber could set off a bomb with a beeper.
 The portable phone in the bomb briefcase was pretty cool for its time.